 - Put a little fence around it.

-You might also enjoy reading 30 Reasons You Know You’re Mum of a Toddler
+You May Also Enjoy 30 Reasons You Know You’re Mum of a Toddler

 - Buy a mini tree and let them play with and decorate it.